-BOCES wire transactions are not performed on a dedicated, stand-alone computer without e-mail and web browsing capabilities.
-We recommend the BOCES assign one dedicated, stand-alone computer solely for transacting wire transfers in an effort to increase security over BOCES banking transactions.
+As discussed in last year's risk assessment, BOCES wire transactions are not performed on a dedicated, stand-alone computer without e-mail and web browsing capabilities.
+We recommended the BOCES assign one dedicated, stand-alone computer solely for transacting wire transfers in an effort to increase security over BOCES banking transactions.
+BOCES discussed further evaluating this situation, but no corrective action has been taken at this time.